Revaz-Komakhidze/Revaz-Komakhidze/README.md

 ### ✨&nbsp; About Me

-As a Senior Fullstack Engineer with over 6 years of experience, I specialize in creating scalable and well-architected web applications that meet business needs.
-My expertise lies in the modern JavaScript ecosystem, utilizing technologies such as Node.js, Next.js, React.js, NestJS, and TypeScript to deliver robust solutions.
+As a Senior Fullstack Engineer with over 6 years of experience, I specialize in building scalable, maintainable, and well-architected web applications using common design patterns that align with business objectives.
+My expertise spans the modern JavaScript ecosystem, utilizing technologies such as Node.js, Next.js, React.js, NestJS, and TypeScript to deliver high-quality, robust solutions.

+I have successfully partnered with both large enterprises and small startups, helping them transform their innovative ideas into well-tested, maintainable software.

-Currently, I am deeply engaged with cloud technologies, focusing on AWS, serverless architectures, and cloud-native solutions.
+Currently, I am heavily focused on cloud technologies, with a strong emphasis on AWS, serverless architectures, and cloud-native solutions.
 I hold two AWS certifications: AWS Solutions Architect Associate and AWS Developer Associate.

 ### 🚀&nbsp; Languages and Tools: